Belita

-Belita Jepson-Turner (21 October 1923 – 18 December 2005), known professionally as Belita, was a British Olympic figure skater, dancer and film actress.
+Belita Gladys Lyne Jepson-Turner (21 October 1923 – 18 December 2005), known professionally as Belita, was a British Olympic figure skater, dancer, and film actress.

-Biography
+Early years

-Born at Nether Wallop, Hampshire, to Major William Jepson-Turner and wife Gladys Olive Lyne-Stivens.
+Belita was born at the Garlogs house in Nether Wallop, Hampshire, to Major William Jepson-Turner and wife Gladys Olive Jepson-Turner née Lyne-Stivens.
 She skated (as Belita Jepson-Turner) for the United Kingdom in the 1936 Winter Olympics, where she was placed 16th in the singles, then her career turned towards Hollywood.
 She had classical Russian ballet training which carried over into her skating.
 As a young ballerina, she was partner to Anton Dolin, appearing with the Dolin-Markova Ballet.

+From December 1937 to May 1938 she danced in the ice dance show called "La Feerie Blanche" (The White Fairy) at Mogador Theater in Paris under the direction of Mitty Goldin.

+Film career

-She appeared in films, making several highly profitable productions for Monogram Pictures, including skating in Silver Skates (1943) and Lady, Let's Dance (1944), skating and playing the dramatic lead in and the film noir Suspense (1946), and the female lead in The Gangster (1947).
+Belita appeared in films, making several highly profitable productions for Monogram Pictures, including skating in Silver Skates (1943) and Lady, Let's Dance (1944), skating and playing the dramatic lead in the film noir Suspense (1946), the female lead in The Gangster (1947), and skating again and playing the dramatic lead in The Hunted (1948).
 For a brief period, she was Monogram's highest-paid star.
 Later she worked with A-list stars Charles Laughton in The Man on the Eiffel Tower (1949, and Clark Gable in Never Let Me Go (1953).
 In 1957 she danced with Fred Astaire in Silk Stockings.

-Belita accepted an invitation from skating coach Rupert Whitehead to perform in a club carnival in Winnipeg, Manitoba in 1948.
+Retirement

-In 1956, she retired from skating, and three years later gave up show business altogether.
+In 1956, she retired from skating, and gave up show business altogether after 1963.
 She appeared briefly on the ice at Madison Square Garden in New York City in 1981 in a short production based on "Solitude" by Duke Ellington.
+As to skating, she said, “I hated the ice.
+I hated the cold, the smell, everything about it,” and that she did it “for the money.”

 Personal life

-In 1946, Belita married Joel McGinnis; they divorced in 1956.
-She remarried, to Irish actor James Berwick (né James Kenny; 1929–2000), in 1967; they remained married until his death.
+Belita married Joel McGinnis in 1946; they divorced in 1956.
+She married Irish actor James Berwick (né Kenny) in 1967; they remained married until his death in 2000.
 Both marriages were childless.

-Belita retired to live in Montpeyroux, Hérault, France, where she died in 2005, aged 82.
+Belita retired from her second career, as a landscape nursery owner, and later relocated to Montpeyroux, Hérault, France, where she died in 2005, aged 82.